apache/usergrid/sdks/nodejs/readme.md

 You are now ready to use the usergrid handle to make calls against the API.

 ##About the samples
 All of the samples provided in this readme file come from unit tests in the test.js which is located in the root of this project.

-Three functions are used in the tests and in the samples below which do not exist in Javascript:

-error('message');
-success('message');
-notice('message');

-Be mindful of these and remove them if you are copying the sample code to your project.
-I wanted the code to be as accurate as possible, so the samples are copied directly from the test file.

 To run the test file, first do the following: